styloInt/SemiSupervised_itterativeCNN/README.md

  ## Train Your network with the labelled data

- You have to adapt the paths and the parameters in config_train.py for your application.
+ Once you have your solver and network defined, you have to adapt the paths and the parameters in config_train.py for your application.
 Also if you want to do a specific preprocessing, you can do it in preprocessing_im() and preprocessing_label() (in the file utils_dataRV) and start the training with :
  ```
  python train.py
  ```